The magazine for homeschooling and life learning families

 Issues are published for January, March, May, July, September and November.
 Deadlines are the first of the month prior to publication.

-I look forward to helping you share your thoughts and words with our readers!
+I appreciate your interest in contributing to Life Learning Magazine and look forward to helping you share your thoughts and words with our readers!

 We have used the term "life learning" for many decades to describe personalized, non-coercive, active, interest-led learning from life – for people of all ages.
 The term also refers to a form of homeschooling that trusts and respects children, and that avoids the trappings of school; in that context, it is sometimes called unschooling or natural learning.
 Life learning children live and learn, with the support of their families, based on their own interests and their own timetables, and without curriculum, tests, or grades.
 Go here for links to articles that provide a more comprehensive explanation.